Waziup/wazicloud-js/README.md

 ## Authentication

-Some resources are protected in Waziup platform.
-To access the API, you need a token.
+You need a token to access protected resources.
 You can retrieve one like that:

 ```javascript